The Continuous Stochastic Gradient Method: Part I -- Convergence Theory: Convergence Results For Constant Step Size

-In this section, we assume \Cref{assum:SampleSequence,assum:Nummer2,assum:Nummer3} to be satisfied.
 Our first result considers the special case in which the objective function $J$ appearing in \eqref{eq:Problemstellung} has only finitely many stationary points on $\U$.
-The proof of this result serves as a prototype for the later convergence results, as they share a common idea. \begin{theorem}[Convergence for constant steps] Assume that $J$ has only finitely many stationary points on $\U$.
+The proof of this result serves as a prototype for the later convergence results, as they share a common idea. \begin{theorem}[Convergence for Constant Steps] Assume that $J$ has only finitely many stationary points on $\U$.